robinv/dynamic-ip-management/README.md

 ## Distributors

-Distributors are meant to retrieve the external IP address from a specific location and distribute it to another place for further use, for example, reading the IP from a file and adding it as entry to `/etc/hosts`.
+Distributors are meant to retrieve the external IP address from a specific location and distribute it to another place for further use, for example, reading the IP address from a file and adding it as an entry to `/etc/hosts`.

 ### File Hosts Distributor

-The File Hosts Distributor reads the content of a specific file and writes it as entry to `/etc/hosts`.
+The File Hosts Distributor reads the content of a specific file and writes it as an entry to `/etc/hosts`.
 (Requires root privileges)

 #### TODO